microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Stack_HCI/Readme.md

 - Know how to build or use Azure Stack HCI
 - Understand use cases and possible scenarios in your hybrid world to modernize your infrastructure estate.
+- Get insights into real world challenges and scenarios

 # Prerequisites

+For this MicroHack we have a few prerequisites they are very important to be successful in this MicroHack.
+Normally, for the use of Azure Stack HCI, validated hardware is required from selected partners and such hardware can of course be used for the MicroHack.
+The alternative is the Azure Stack HCI Evaluation Lab, which allows to convert Azure Stack HCI to Hyper-V with Nested Virtualization.

-!!Eval Lab or own hardware from validated vendors --> See here
+- Eval Lab or own hardware from validated vendors --> See here](https://github.com/Azure/AzureStackHCI-EvalGuide?msclkid=44e04d5fb4e811eca429547b3ced494b)
+-
 !!
 Hybrid Connectivity !!

 In order to use the MicroHack time most effectively, the following tasks should be completed prior to starting the session.